stackbit-projects/chiro-3f8db/content/pages/contact.md

       value: Contact
     - name: 'twitter:description'
       value: This is the contact page
+  description: >-
-  description: 'Contact us to make a booking for our George or Mossel Bay practice. '
+    Contact us to make a booking for our George or Mossel Bay practice.
+Or fill in a form and we will contact you.
 layout: advanced
 ---